WangXFng/RDRec/README.md

 - RDRec: Rationale Distillation for LLM-based Recommendation, **ACL 2024 Main (short)**.
 - Code and data were updated on **June 11th, 2024**.
 Please use the latest version.
 - The checkpoints of the RDRec model will be uploaded on [Google Drive](https://drive.google.com/drive/folders/1bwhliM4KN8pBdk5c0pRPDVCgTJbeOk0s).
+- All experiments, including rationale distillation, can be conducted on a single Nvidia GeForce RTX 3090 (24GB memory).
+Reduce the batch size if you encounter an OOM error on some dataset.

 ## Step.
 1 distill rationale before running RDRec